 A System-Wide Approach to Measure Connectivity in the Financial Sector

 We introduce and estimate a model that leverages a system-wide approach to identify systemically important financial institutions.
-It is based on a recently developed Lasso penalized Vector Auto-regressive (LVAR) model, that exhibits desirable statistical properties and enables us to detect systemic events and key institutions associated with them.
-The model explicitly allows for the possibility of connectivity amongst all institutions under consideration: this is in sharp contrast with extant measures of systemic risk that, either explicitly or implicitly, estimate such connections using pair-wise relationships between institutions.
-Using simulations we show that our approach can provide considerable improvement over extant measures in detecting systemically important institutions.
-Finally, we estimate our model for large financial institutions in the U.S. and show its usefulness in detecting systemically stressful periods and institution with real data.
+Our Debiased Lasso penalized Vector Auto-regressive (DLVAR) framework, based on formal Granger Causality tests for large multivariate time series, explicitly allows for the possibility of connectivity amongst all institutions under consideration: this is in sharp contrast with most extant measures of systemic risk that, either explicitly or implicitly, estimate such connections using pairwise relationships between institutions.
+In addition, our method corrects for shrinkage bias and provides formal uncertainty quantification of estimated network edges, hence overcoming two key limitations of recently proposed lasso and sparsity regularized VAR models.
+Using simulations we show that our approach can provide considerable improvement over extant measures.
+We estimate our model for large financial institutions in the U.S. and show its usefulness in detecting systemically stressful periods and institutions.

 Keywords: Systemic Risk, Financial Networks, Lasso, Vector Autoregression

 JEL Classification: C58, G01, G29

 Suggested Citation: Suggested Citation